sergei-mironov/asterisk-dongle-setup/README.md

 The project aims at automating the configuration of software able to solve the following
 tasks:

-* Receive SMS messages and re-send them to a messanger bot.
+* Receive SMS messages and re-send them to a messenger.
 * Handle voice calls with voice menu.
 * Handle voice calls with a chat bot.